PL

 Kozienice Power Plant, CMK and many other stations

-Thanks to the development of its own control systems and experienced personnel, Kombud has built a reputation as a reliable, flexible, and competent supplier, which has allowed for the dynamic growth of its sales portfolio and the execution of demanding investment projects such as the Central Rail Line, Warsaw Gdańska, Warsaw Commuter Railway, and Kozienice Power Plant.
+Thanks to the development of its own control systems and experienced personnel, Kombud has built a reputation as a reliable, flexible, and competent supplier, which has allowed for the dynamic growth of its sales portfolio and the execution of demanding investment projects such as the Central Rail Line, Warsaw Gdańska, the Warsaw Commuter Railway, and the Kozienice Power Plant.

 Launching the ETCS laboratory